Ousmane Dembele injury: Blow for Barcelona as World Cup winner ruled out for up to a month with hamstring problem | Goal.com

 He has helped to keep Barca on course for a potential treble triumph.

-The Blaugrana are leading the way in La Liga as they seek to successful defend their domestic title.
+The Blaugrana are leading the way in La Liga as they seek to successfully defend their domestic title.

 They are also through to the final of the Copa del Rey and last eight of the Champions League.